Image size 1600x900. Swimmer alternating steady and faster lengths in a lap pool.

 Easy to Moderate

-• Adults returning to the pool who want variety and structure.
+• Adults returning to the pool who want pacing control and a repeatable structure.

-• Triathletes mixing technique work with steady swims.
+• Triathletes who want technique work plus steady aerobic swimming.

 Gear